 About a half mile before Winturri Shelter, I heard numerous gunshots echo through the mountains.
 I stopped on an old forest road trying to determine the direction.
-I did not realize it was already hunting season.
-I had already considered purchasing some neon orange garment and now regretted not having at least brought along a mesh vest or something else light and bright.
+Unfortunately, I did not realize it was already hunting season.
+I had already considered purchasing some neon orange garments and regretted not bringing along a mesh vest or something light and bright.

 I resumed hiking as my newly healed foot fussed.
 Finally, I was ready to call it a day, but I was not inclined to be a “Deliverance” statistic and kept moving.
 A little over an hour later, I came to a sign for a lookout with a cabin.
 It was only a tenth of a mile up the mountain, and I wanted to see this cabin NOBOs I had met had talked about.

 The cabin looked brand new, and it was 5:45, with nobody there but me.
 It had also begun raining, so I went inside and checked out the little structure.
 The cabin looked newly renovated, and the owners of “Lookout Farm” had a sign on the door welcoming hikers.
 There was no electricity, but it was dry and clean.
 The owners of the property were undoubtedly generous.